Ranjit-Saha/geoai-journey/day01-first-satellite-analysis/README.md

 # 🌍 GeoAI Journey: Day 1 — Satellite Analysis & NumPy Vectorization

-Welcome to Day 1 of my 2026 GeoAI intensive.
+Welcome to Day1 of GeoAI intensive.
 Today's focus was shifting from "images as photos" to **"images as geospatial data,"** specifically calculating the **Normalized Difference Vegetation Index (NDVI)** using highly optimized Python workflows.

 ## 🚀 Quick Start
 To replicate this analysis locally: